Dying is Everyone’s Outcome

 These goals will change over time, but that depends on the schedule and the personal history.
-It is a very individualistic thing, but having a companion or someone to emotional support in its design can be comforting.
+It is a very individualistic thing, but having a companion or someone to emotionally support you in its design can be comforting.
 It is a big topic, and not everyone can face into it alone.
-The vast majority of people find it difficult to source a neutral friend or family member who is able or willing enough to engage in this practical and crucial challenge!
-Some even find the topic morbid!
+The vast majority of people find it difficult to source a neutral friend or family member who is able or willing enough to engage in this practical and crucial challenge.
+Some of our dearest friends might even find the topic morbid!

-What a Death Doula encourages you to do is free up as much Life as possible by dealing with the crucial aspect of Dying while you still can.
-People who have completed this process report feeling freer and less burdened.
-Hidden in our psyche are fears about this theme, reflected in some of the following terms used to describe death – lost the fight, kicked the bucket, etc.
+What a Death Doula (or End of Life Companion) does is encourages you to free up as much Life as possible by dealing with the crucial aspect of Dying while you still can.
+It about coming to terms with our limitations and acknowledging life transitions.
+People who have completed this process report feeling more freedom and less burdened.
+Hidden in our psyche are fears about this theme, reflected in some of the following more modern terms used to describe Death – lost the fight, cashed in their chips, kicked the bucket, are a few.

 It can be so daunting to receive news that we are unwell that often things are left unsaid when attempting to communicate with loved ones about possible outcomes, especially if you have only recently received a diagnosis.
 These conversations can backfire when we are frightened.
 The best outcome is to wait and take your time to allow the shock to disperse.
 You might need support in managing this, and it could take a few days, weeks or months.
 Each person responds differently.
 A Doula can assist you to facilitate dialogue with those who care about you, so you are not silenced by their vulnerability or resistance to end of life conversations.

 Other Supportive Elements of the Death Doula Role